 We will operate a House system from our first year onwards.
-This means that every student in Year 7 will be allocated a House to which they belong for the duration of their time in the school.
+This means that every student in Year 7 will be allocated a House to which they belong for the duration of their time in the Academy.
 We will use the same House names that we do at Wren Academy Finchley, which are named after Sir Christopher Wren designed churches from around the city of London.
 The Houses are as follows:

 - Bow (St Mary-le-Bow church)

 - Ludgate (The Guild Church of Saint Martin within Ludgate)

 Each of the six Houses are led by a Head of House and will in time contain 30 students from each year group.
 One of the main reasons behind choosing to operate a house system is the way it can help to create a sense of community, to build friendships and to reduce the incidence of bullying.
 This is because in each tutor group, there will eventually be five or six students from each year group; it will be like a family.
 Every new student will have a ready-made network of older brothers and sisters to help them settle in, get used to the Academy systems and help them out if they are ever struggling.

 The identity of each House is developed through links with the associated Wren church and also the shared experiences of students working to win House competitions.
 Siblings are always placed in the same House.

 One of the main benefits of the House system is the opportunity for all students to feel part of a smaller community within the school.
 Throughout the year, Houses compete against each other in a series of challenges and competitions with the aim of involving all students in developing their confidence, courage and skill to represent their group in a friendly and sporting way.
 The year’s competition schedule culminates in the Summer Term with an Interhouse Athletics day.
 We are different from other schools in that we will have two separate sports related days of competition in the summer as we also have an Interhouse Sports day, which allows students to take part in competitions as part of a team as well as an individual.